k499743847/learngit/readme.txt

-Git is version controls system git is a free software git is a disattribute version control system
+git is a disattribute version control system git is a good one